ApertureLab/Magento-Mailjet/README.md

 Description
 -----------

-*Narno_Mailjet* is a Magento module that integrate Mailjet services with your e-commerce website.
+_Magento-Mailjet_ is a Magento module that integrate Mailjet services with your e-commerce website.

 Mailjet documentation: http://www.mailjet.com/docs